Discover clinical approaches and skills for effectively working with LGBTQ populations in therapy sessions.

 • Hear from our counselors at KDH Collective:

 • Monet: "I think there’s an exceptionally appropriate connection between specializing in the LGBT community while having a Rogerian/Person-Centered approach.
-Meeting clients where they are in their sexual journey requires unconditional positive regard, and can even be a radical notion to a person who has only experienced strife and pain in their development."
+Meeting clients where they are in their sexual journey requires unconditional positive regard and can even be a radical notion to a person who has only experienced strife and pain in their development."

-• Ashley: "When using ERP with clients with gender or sexual-themed OCD, I want to make sure that in doing exposures I am not causing discrimination or harm to already discriminated against populations, therefore its important to approach these exposures from a social justice-oriented lens.
+• Ashley: "When using ERP with clients with gender or sexual-themed OCD, I want to make sure that in doing exposures I am not causing discrimination or harm to already discriminated against populations, therefore it's important to approach these exposures from a social justice-oriented lens.
 Use this link here for more information.

 • Jessi: "When working with LGBTQ individuals or couples, I adopt a systemic and Adlerian perspective to understand the whole picture of my clients and their unique experiences.
 I strive to comprehend an individual's way of life, connections, encounters, diversity, and personality framework to gain a better understanding and effectively address their needs.
 Many clients are still working to understand themselves and their identity, and I am committed to supporting and encouraging that exploration every step of the way."